lawrennd/snippets/_physics/includes/ceres-discovery.md

 \figure{\includepng{\diagramsDir/ceres/piazzi-cerere}{40%}}{Piazzi achieved his glory after the planet was discovered.
 Ceres is an agricultural god (in Greek tradition Demeter).
 She was associated with Sicily, where Piazzi was working when he made the discovery.}{piazzi-cerere}

-\speakernotes{Use image of the earth to introduce the unpredictability of the weather.
+\speakernotes{Use image of the Earth to introduce the unpredictability of the weather.

 http://www.astropa.unipa.it/HISTORY/history.htm